-- People who, during a certain week (reference week), did some work (at least one hour), either as a paid employee, a self-employed person (including freelancers) or an unpaid helper in a business owned by a spouse or other member of the same household (=employed, at work). - People who did not do any work as above, but who held a job as an employee, a position of helper in a household business or who were self-employed (including freelancers) and were temporarily absent during the entire reference week.
+- People who, during a certain week (reference week), did some work (at least one hour), either as a paid employee, a self-employed person (including freelancers) or an unpaid helper in a business owned by a spouse or other member of the same family (=employed, at work). - People who did not do any work as above, but who held a job as an employee, a position of helper in a family business or who were self-employed (including freelancers) and were temporarily absent during the entire reference week.
 Absence is included, both paid and unpaid (=employed, absent from work).
-The reason for absence could be illness, holiday, leave of absence (e.g. in order to care for children or to study), national service, labour dispute or leave for some other reason. - People participating in certain labour market policy programmes count as employed.
+The reason for absence could be illness, holiday, leave of absence (e.g. in order to care for children or to study), national service, labour dispute or leave for some other reason.
+As of January 2021, people who are absent from work due to certain reasons for absence in combination with an expected period of absence of three months or longer are not considered to be employed. - People participating in certain labour market policy programmes count as employed.
 This can include labour market programmes for the disabled, programmes to start a business or employment with wage subsidies or employment support.